Menu

 We can’t believe it is nearly Christmas and we are coming to the end of our first term in year 1!
 Hummingbirds have had a fantastic term and we are very proud of how hard they have worked and how far they have come.

 In English, we started this half-term by reading ‘Gruffalo Crumble’, a recipe book based on the story by Julia Donaldson.
 We identified the different features of an instruction text, including bossy verbs.
-We made our own meals for the gruffalo with natural objects, such as pine cones and leaves.
+We made our own meals for the Gruffalo with natural objects, such as pine cones, leaves and stones.
 We also followed a recipe from the book and enjoyed making ‘terrible tusks’ (fruit kebabs).
-We finished the unit by writing our own instructions for making a jam sandwich for the gruffalo, trying hard to include a title, list of ingredients, bossy verbs and sequencing words.
+We finished the unit by writing our own instructions for making our own mud pie for the gruffalo, trying hard to include a title, list of ingredients, bossy verbs and sequencing words.

 Then we moved onto our Traditional tales unit, sharing the texts ‘The Three Billy Goats Gruff’ by Mac Barnett and Jon Klassen and ‘The Princess and the Pea’ by Rachel Isadora.
 We identified the features of a traditional tale, we ordered the different parts of the story and used story language and stick puppets to retell the story in our own words.
 Then we had great fun creating our own monsters to create our own traditional tale.